differentialprivacy/differentialprivacy/_posts/2025-04-06-subsampling.md

 [^supp]: This is a nontrivial supposition.
 Often different subsampling schemes are used in practice because they are easier to implement than Poisson subsampling.

 [^nx]: Sweeping details under the rug: Since we're defining differential privacy with respect to addition or removal of one person's data, the size of the dataset \\\(\|x\|\\\) is itself private.
 Thus we only assume that \\\(n \\approx \|x\|\\\).

+[^errdim]: For simplicity, we're looking at one-dimensional estimation.
+In higher dimensions, there's an additional reason why the statistical error term isn't a big deal: The error due to privacy grows with the dimension, while the statistical error doesn't.